Burakegekocabay/Learning-Java/README.md

 Thu sum of 4th line: ...
 <br>

-# 20 - Getting Details of txt file
+# <a href="https://github.com/Burakegekocabay/Learning-Java/tree/main/20%20-%20File%20Details"> 20 - Getting Details of txt file
 <h3>Problem</h3>
 Write a simple Java program that lists some essential properties of a file, including its length, whether it is readable, writable, executable,